↓ Skip to Main Content

 Proving Adverse Possession

-By Adam T. Sherwin, Esq.
-Posted on December 18, 2020 Posted in Massachusetts Property Law Blog Tagged with adverse possession, boundary disputes
+Adam T. Sherwin, Esq.
+Dec 18, 2020 Tagged with adverse possession, boundary disputes

 Proving adverse possession isn’t easy.
 A recent decision from the Appeals Court (enclosed below) explains some of the many nuances when pursuing such a claim.
 Adverse Possession 101 Adverse possession is best described as a property rule requiring land owners more »